-The Anton Mostert Chair of Intellectual Property Law (the "Chair") is an independently-financed entity that forms part of the Department of Mercantile Law of the Law Faculty of Stellenbosch University.
+The Anton Mostert Chair of Intellectual Property Law (the "Chair") is an independently financed entity that forms part of the Department of Mercantile Law of the Law Faculty at Stellenbosch University.
 Further details of the Chair, its objectives and its activities can be obtained from its website, which can be accessed at www.sun.ac.za/iplaw.
 Its focus is on intellectual property law and achieving excellence in that regard.
-Accordingly, it can speak with authority on matters pertaining to this field of expertise, and, in particular, concerning copyright law.
+Two of its members, Professors Owen Dean and Sadulla Karjiker, are the authors of the Handbook of South African Copyright Law, the standard work on South African copyright law, which has been quoted as authority in the South African courts, including the Supreme Court of Appeal.
+Accordingly, it can speak with authority on matters pertaining to intellectual property, and, in particular, concerning copyright law.